History of the RAGT Group

 A first major turning point

-This prompted certain farmers holding a large number of shares to meet and ensure the control and governance of the company.
-It is from this point that the company derived its family character.
+On this occasion, some farmers who had many shares were brought together to ensure the control and governance of the company.
+This is when the company takes on its family character.

-In December 1957, Paul Duvivier, an agricultural engineer, took over the chair.
-He had joined RAGT in 1932 and became Managing Director in 1943.
+Paul DUVIVIER, an agricultural engineer, joined RAGT in 1932 and became General Director in 1943.
+He was elected President in December 1957.

 Emile Singla succeeded him in 1973.